PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 </div>
 </div>

-Cool bear, what the heck are you doing here?
+Cool Bear, what the heck are you doing here?
 This isn't even your blog!

-Anyway, at the point I reali-
+Anyway, at this point I reali-

 Wait, what?
 The wrong URL?